Skip to main content

 The Choosing Wisely campaign seeks to reduce harm from unnecessary and low-value tests and treatment.

-Harm during the provision of health care has wide-ranging negative impacts on wellbeing and relationships for consumers, whānau, health workers and communities.
-It is important the event of harm provides the opportunity to heal, learn and improve, with a focus on meeting the unique needs of all the people involved.
+Harm during the provision of health care has wide-ranging negative impacts on human wellbeing and relationships for consumers, whānau, health workers and communities.
+What is important is the harm (adverse) event provides an opportunity to heal, learn and improve, with a focus on meeting the unique needs of the people involved.

-The Health and Disability Sector Harm (Adverse) Events infographics are intended to inform providers, consumers and whānau on the harm (adverse) events reported to Te Tāhū Hauora.
+The health and disability sector harm (adverse) events infographics are intended to inform providers, consumers and whānau on the harm (adverse) events reported to the Health Quality & Safety Commission Te Tāhū Hauora.

 The infographics currently available are for the: